UK's FTSE slips off record highs as miners retreat

 stake in it.

-The FTSE has yet to hit 7,000, a key target for many
+Even though the FTSE has set new record highs, it has yet to

+hit the 7,000 point level - a key target for many traders - and

 "The FTSE is looking a bit tired around these levels, with